- January 2021 Scharfman Grant Awarded to LWV Falmouth

-- June 2016 Awards to Four Local Leagues
+- October 2020 Scharfman Grants Awarded to Four Local Leagues

-- April 2016 Awards to Four Local Leagues
+- April 2020 Scharfman Grants Awarded to Four Local Leagues

-- January 2016 Awards to Nine Local Leagues
+- January 2020 Scharfman Grants Awarded to Seven Local Leagues

-- October 2015 Awards to Nine Local Leagues
+- October 2019 Scharfman Grants Awarded to Nine Local Leagues

-The League of Women Voters Lotte E. Scharfman Memorial Fund, known as the LWVMA Citizen Education Fund, a non-partisan public policy educational organization, is offering grants through the Daniel Scharfman grant program.
+The League of Women Voters Lotte E. Scharfman Memorial Fund, known as the LWVMA Citizen Education Fund, a non-partisan public policy educational organization, is offering grants through the Lotte E. Scharfman Citizen Education Grant program.
 The purpose of the grant program is to encourage local Leagues to carry out citizen education and voter service events and programs in their areas.
 The projects should:

 - Build citizen participation in the democratic process